Iron overload (mate rino), also known as haemochromatosis or high iron levels occurs when too much iron builds up in

 Primary haemochromatosis is the most common form.
-It is a genetic disorder passed down through families resulting in problems controlling iron absorption from your intestine and iron levels in your blood and body tissues.
-The abnormal gene is very common with one in 12 people being a carrier.
+It is a genetic disorder passed down through families.
+It results in problems controlling iron absorption from your intestine and iron levels in your blood and body tissues.
+The abnormal gene is very common, with one in 12 people being a carrier.

 Secondary (acquired) haemochromatosis occurs due to other conditions (such as thalassemia or some anaemias), or as a result of multiple blood transfusions or long-term alcoholism.

 While haemochromatosis can occur in people of all age groups, it tends to be detected in men between the ages of 30–50 years and doesn't tend to produce symptoms in women until over 60 years of age.
 The symptoms can include:

 - lack of energy

 - joint pain

 - generalised darkening of skin colour (often referred to as bronzing)

 - reduced sex drive

 - weight loss.

 If someone in your family has iron overload or you think you may have symptoms, see your doctor for a blood test.
-The main test is an iron saturation test and/or a raised serum ferritin level.
+The main test is an iron saturation test and/or a raised serum ferritin level to see how much iron is stored in your body.
 To confirm a diagnosis, you will be asked to have a blood test to see if you carry the haemochromatosis genes.

 Sometimes other tests are needed such as: